junguler/_image-manipulation/G'mic(stylize)/README.md

 ```
 ffmpeg -i my.gif -vsync 0 S-%4d.jpg
 ```
-the above command pads 4 zeros to our images after `S-` , each gif file is limited to 500 frames but we add an extra 0 at the begining to make life easier for our for loop and the conversion of our stylized sequence to gif again
+the above command pads 4 zeros to our images after `S-` , each gif file is limited to 500 frames but we add an extra 0 at the beginning to make life easier for our for loop and the conversion of our stylized sequence to gif again

 now for converting our newly made image sequence
 ```